Nitrokey/libnitrokey/README.md

 git submodule update --init --recursive
 ```
 ## Documentation
-There is no documentation yet, but it is meant to be included in the sources (and generated with doxygen like application if requested).
+The documentation of C API is included in the sources (could be  generated with doxygen if requested).
-Please check NK_C_API.h for high level commands and include/NitrokeyManager.h for lower level.
+Please check NK_C_API.h (C API) for high level commands and include/NitrokeyManager.h (C++ API).
 All devices' commands are listed along with packet format in include/stick10_commands.h and include/stick20_commands.h respectively for Nitrokey Pro and Nitrokey Storage products.

 #Tests
 Warning!
 Before you run unittests please either change both your Admin and User PINs on your Nitrostick to defaults (12345678 and 123456 respectively) or change the values in tests source code.
 If you do not change them the tests might lock your device.
 If its too late, you can always reset your Nitrokey using instructions from [homepage](https://www.nitrokey.com/de/documentation/how-reset-nitrokey).